Frequently Asked Questions

 Please note that everyone using the SDS platform must adhere to our Terms of Use.

-The SDS service is happy to offer research data management and digital sustainability advice to any project at the University of Oxford.
+The SDS service is happy to offer research data management or digital sustainability advice to any researcher at the University of Oxford.

 For new research projects currently being planned, and pre-application; we welcome the opportunity to discuss how we could support you and your research data management.
 The SDS service is setup as a Small Research Facility (SRF) and can be costed into new grant applications.